TBerrigan2101/project-one/README.md

 - The images and hero images on the [About](https://tberrigan2101.github.io/project-one/about.html) and [Contact](https://tberrigan2101.github.io/project-one/contact.html) were sourced from [Unsplash](https://unsplash.com)

-- The hero images on the [Releases](https://tberrigan2101.github.io/project-one/releases.html) page and the album detail pages were were sourced from [Bandcamp](https://brandtson.bandcamp.com/music).
+- The hero images on the [Releases](https://tberrigan2101.github.io/project-one/releases.html) page and the album detail pages were sourced from [Bandcamp](https://brandtson.bandcamp.com/music).

 - The hero image on the [Stories](https://tberrigan2101.github.io/project-one/stories.html) was sourced from [Wikipedia](https://en.wikipedia.org/wiki/Engine_Down#/media/File:Engine_Down.jpg).
 The other images on this page have been cited above.